 For a century, Underground Coal Gasification has been surrounded by an aura of mystery and suspicion.
 Not all of the minds which have been intrigued by UGC are well-informed, or indeed well-intentioned.
 A mixture of mystery and ignorance sometimes spawns a superstition.
 Ergo Exergy is compiling a library of what we call "UCG myths".
-These myths defy logic and disregard the reality, yet they are sometime difficult to expose.
-They are not that innocent and harmless: in reality, they are capable of contaminating the minds of those in regulating offices, investor circles, environmental groups and local communities.
+These myths defy logic and disregard the reality, yet they are sometimes difficult to expose.
+They are not that innocent and harmless: in reality, they are capable of contaminating the minds of those in regulating offices, investor circles, environmental groups, and local communities.

 Please send us the UCG myths you have encountered in your UCG activities.

 For further reading on the theoretical basis of the issue, please click on the following link: Philosophy